 What do I do if I have had an accident?

 As we have already mentioned, some accidents are inevitable.
 Fortunately, if you have been involved in one and can prove that the other driver caused it, you may be entitled to compensation for your injuries and other aspects related to the accident.

-P&M Law is dedicated to helping victims of auto accidents receive the compensation they deserve.
-We offer free consultations to discuss your case so we can make sure we take all the necessary steps to protect your rights.
+PMR Law is dedicated to helping victims of auto accidents receive the compensation they deserve.
+We offer free consultations to discuss your case so we can try and make sure we take all the necessary steps to protect your rights.

 If you or someone you love has been injured or killed in a car accident because of a negligent driver, contact our experienced personal injury lawyers at 832-626-3879 or by text at 832-438-3012.
 Get in touch with us immediately so we can evaluate your case for free.
 We are available 24 hours a day, 7 days a week.
 You can also fill out a form by clicking here.

 PMR Law is considered one of the Best Law Firms of America, by Rue Ratings.
 Several of our attorneys have been given the honor of being named Super Lawyers by Thomson Reuters.
 The American Institute of Personal Injury Attorneys has named our attorneys 10 Best in Client Satisfaction.
 Speaking of personal injury, Attorney and Practice Magazine awarded our attorneys with Top 10 Personal Injury Attorney distinctions.
 The National Trial Lawyers, as well as the American Academy of Attorneys, have named two of our attorneys as Top 40 Under 40.
 Our attorneys have been recognized as Best Attorneys of America, by Rue Ratings.
 PMR Law is a proud member of the Multi-Million Dollar Advocate Forum.